mvolkmann/blog/src/zig.md

 // The first parameter is "self" and second is "progress",
 // but use "_" if unused.
 // The fields in a std.build.Step struct instance include
-// name, dependencies, dependants, state, and more.
+// name, dependencies, dependents, state, and more.
 // The std.Progress.Node struct instance doesn't seem very useful. fn demoTask(step: *std.build.Step, _: *std.Progress.Node) !void {
     print("in {s} task\n", .{step.name}); // demo